 Here is a list of common health problems that affect Cocker Spaniels.

-Some of the things you can do to help a Cocker Spaniel live a longer life is staying current on veterinary visits, stay away from chemicals as much as you can, consider titer blood testing instead of regular vaccines at a certain age, feed a good quality diet, and give them plenty of mental and physical exercise without overdoing it.
+Some of the things you can do to help increase a Cocker Spaniel lifespan are staying current on veterinary visits, stay away from chemicals as much as you can, having routine blood panels performed, consider titer blood testing instead of regular vaccines at a certain age, feed a good quality diet, and give them enough exercise (mentally and physically) without overdoing it.
 More about that shortly.

 Does A Cocker’s Color Affect Their Life Span?

 From a breed standard perspective, the American Spaniel Club says Cockers have three color varieties:

 - Black: Black with tan points is acceptable

 - Any solid color other than black (ASCOB) – light cream to dark red, brown to brown with tan points.

 - Parti-color: Two or more solid, well-broken colors of which one must be white.
 This includes black and white, red and white, brown and white, and roans.